 In addition to completing a nursing program from an accredited school, individuals must also take and pass the NCLEX-RN examination before they can apply for a nursing license.
 Licensure is required in order to work as a registered nurse.
 This RN license will need to be periodically renewed, according to your specific state’s Board of Nursing guidelines.

 Are you ready to take the first step towards becoming a registered nurse?
 Use the Request Information form to contact the dedicated RN admissions team at Arizona College.
-The nursing program is offered at our Mesa and Las Vegas campuses.
+The nursing program is offered at our Tempe, Dallas, and Las Vegas campuses.